The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **mmlu:** Includes a localized Arabic version, evaluating multi-domain knowledge and reasoning.
       * **arabic_leaderboard_light:** Light version of Arabic tasks for evaluating comprehension and cultural understanding.
       * **arabic_leaderboard_complete:** Comprehensive Arabic tasks assessing models on understanding Arabic culture and heritage.
-      * **americasnli:** A natural language inference dataset for Indigenous languages of the Americas.
+      * **americasnli:** A natural language inference data set for Indigenous languages of the Americas.
-      * **masakhaner:** A named entity recognition dataset for African languages.
+      * **masakhaner:** A named entity recognition data set for African languages.
       * **translation:** Assesses the model's ability to translate text between different languages.
-      * **wmt2016:** Assesses machine translation performance using datasets from the WMT 2016 shared tasks.
+      * **wmt2016:** Assesses machine translation performance using data sets from the WMT 2016 shared tasks.
     * **Low-Resource Tasks:** Benchmarks created for under-represented languages or domains.
       * **basqueglue:** Tasks designed to evaluate language understanding in Basque, an under-represented language.
       * **belebele:** Language understanding tasks in a variety of under-represented languages and scripts.